pixelpark/puppet-ds_389/README.md

 include ds_389
 ```

-At a bare minimum, the module ensures that the 389 DS base package and NSS tools are installed, and increases the file descriptors for 389 DS.
+At a bare minimum, the module ensures that the 389 DS base package and NSS tools are installed and sets appropiate resource limits.

-You will probably also want to create a 389 DS instance, though, which you can do by declaring a `ds_389::instance` resource:
+### Instances

+The primary resource for configuring a 389 DS service is the `ds_389::instance` define:

 ```puppet
 ds_389::instance { 'example':